ItsArpy/ItsArpy/Readme.md

-Hello, Bonjour and Hallo!
+Hello!

-I code btw
+I code ...
-What do I code?
 - Python (especially Pycord)
-- I also do some Unity
+- Unity

-What else do I do?
+What also ...
-- I do Pixelart
+- do Pixelart
+- edit videos
+- design various things

 That's basically it, cya!